opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 keytool -keystore myTrustStore -storepass changeit -list | grep opensearch
 ```

-### STEP 3: Next, set the truststore properties in the Java application code to point to the custom truststore.
+### Step 3: Set the truststore properties in the Java application code to point to the custom truststore.

 ```
 // Point to keystore with appropriate certificates for security.